 Sustaining an injury while at work can affect many aspects of a worker’s life.
 The injury can require substantial medical treatment and may also force the worker to take unexpected time off from his or her work.
 Following a workplace accident, it is important to be compensated for the injuries sustained in order to continue treatment as well as to continue providing for family.
-California allows workers to seek compensation by filing a workers’ compensation claim and in certain cases, through a personal injury claim.
+California allows workers to seek compensation by filing a workers’ compensation claim with a lawyer and in certain cases, through a personal injury claim.

 Statistics on Workplace Accidents

 Injuries that were sustained at work or illnesses that developed as a result of the workplace environment are both very common.
 According to the National Safety Council, there were over 4.8 million workplace accident injuries reported across the nation in 2013.
 During the same year, approximately 3,800 workers lost their lives as a result of a workplace accident or illness.
 Employees who work in certain fields or industries have a greater risk of suffering a workplace injury.
 Statistics indicate that the following industries are associated with the highest number of accidents in the workplace each year:

 A majority of workplace victims are employed in the private sector.
 According to reports, approximately 78% of the injuries sustained in the workplace are endured by workers employed in private companies.

 A workplace accident can occur as a result of multiple reasons.
 The National Safety Council has reported that the following factors are among the leading causes of accidents in the workplace:

 Other common causes include equipment malfunction, inhalation of toxic fumes, chemical exposure, and even inadequate training.